-As mentioned in a previous section, construction contracts for raw water pump station upgrades and raw and finished water transmission improvements have been are under construction or have been completed.
-An engineering contract for design of the new WTP has been awarded and preliminary design is underway.
+As mentioned in a previous section, construction contracts for raw water pump station upgrades and raw and finished water transmission improvements have been completed.
+An engineering contract for design of the new WTP has been awarded and design of the new facilities is underway.

 In response to initiatives identified in the Clark County Community (CCC) Action Plan, the Winchester Recycling Task Force (RTF) was established in 2009.
 In the same year, the RTF developed and coordinated a county-wide Recycling Survey mailed to approximately 12,000 customers of WMU, Rumpke, and S&G Sanitation within the December 2009 and January 2010 billing cycle.
 A total of 2,167 survey responses were received representing a response rate of 22 percent.
 Of the 2,167 respondents, 1,447 (67%) were WMU customers.
 Based on the survey results and research efforts of the RTF, the Winchester City Commission and WMU Commission implemented a Pilot Program for the Holiday Hills subdivision the week of August 1, 2011.
 Based upon positive results of the Pilot Program and recommendations from the Solid Waste Study it was proposed to implement Residential Single Stream Curbside Recycling for WMU customers in two phases.
 Phase I was implemented March 7, 2014 and Phase II October 2, 2014.
 Preliminary analysis of the recycling rates indicates that participation and volume are less than 15% of the total volume of material collected.
 This is below industry thresholds which indicate that 20-25% is an acceptable range for volume and participation.
+As previously discussed WMU continues to review recommendations as outlined in studies conducted for the solid waste activities, inclusion of commercial customers in the recycling program.

-• Rate Studies
+Rate Studies

 The WMU Commission previously authorized rate studies of WMU's three utility functions.
 The rate studies proposed revenue sufficient rates to support WMU's operations, including the expanded operations as required by CMOM, the operations of the Strodes Creek WWTP and the planned WTP, the capital needs as required by the Consent Decree and the planned water system improvements.
 Results of the rate study are reflective of the rates recommended, approved, and implemented February 2010.
-Staff maintains an in-house Financial Model and updates as necessary to ensure the financial stability of the utility.
+Staff maintains an in-house Financial Model and updates as necessary to ensure the financial stability of the Utility.